WaterReporter/help.waterreporter.org/_pages/getting-started.md

 </figure> -->

 <p>
-  With Water Reporter, organizations and citizens have faster, more complete access to capture and share the real time needs of a river.
+  With Water Reporter organizations and citizens have faster, more complete access to capture and share the real time condition of a river.
 Noticed something that just doesn’t look right in your waterway?
 Report it and we’ll connect your issue to our network of watershed professionals to help resolve the problem.
 With a free account, you can track the actions taken by others to address a water quality threat.
 Our community allows anyone to be the catalyst that improves the health of a local waterway.

 </p>

 <h2 class="text-center">